hiroaki/maps.gpx/README.md

 </script>
 ```

 Now a map is ready.
-Let's give GPX files to this map to overlay.
+Let's give GPX data to this map to overlay.

-There are several ways to give GPX, and it's implemented by different JavaScript file as plug-in mainly.
+There are several ways to give GPX:

+* String of GPX directly
+* via binary of GPX (File or Blob object)
+* via URL of GPX

+API is prepared for each, but part of user interface is left to user.
+However, it's possible to use the plug-in offered by external file instead of writing code.

-Therefore, it is necessary to add `script` tag for each way.
+Therefore, if use plug-in, it is necessary to add `script` tag.

-Specifically, please consult several examples described to below,
+Specifically, please see examples described to below,
-and complete your application using the methods of instance, plug-ins and more things.
+and build your application using the methods of instance, plug-ins and more things.

 ## Example 1

-The following example is using plug-in `File`.
+This example is using plug-in `Droppable`, which provides one of user interface.

 This is an application that overlays waypoints and tracks as markers and polylines,
 by you drag and drop GPX files into browser window.

+And as the action when GPX was added:
+- Fit the map so that all coordinates be contained in the viewport.
+- Show all the waypoints and the tracks for adding GPX.

+Like this example, when not directing specifically, overlays won't be shown.

+It is possible to show/hide overlays anytime.

 ```
 <!DOCTYPE html>
 <html><head><title>GPX Casual Viewer v3</title>
 <style>
-html { height: 100% }
-body { height: 100%; margin: 0px; padding: 0px }
+html, body, #map_canvas { height: 100%; margin: 0px; padding: 0px; }
-#map_canvas { height: 100% }
 </style>
 <script src="http://maps.google.com/maps/api/js?sensor=false"></script>
-<script src="gpx-casual-viewer.js"></script>
+<script src="../gpx-casual-viewer.js"></script>
-<script src="plugin-file.js"></script>
+<script src="../plugins/Droppable/loader.js"></script>
 <script>
   google.maps.event.addDomListener(window, 'load', function() {
     var app = new GPXCasualViewer('map_canvas');
     app.register('onAddGPX', function(key) {
-      this.fitBounds();
+      this.fitBounds(key);
       this.showOverlayWpts(key);
       this.showOverlayTrks(key);
     });
-    app.use('File');
+    app.use('Droppable');
   });
 </script>
 </head><body>